Sensitize/CalmBot/README.md

 - `c!shutdown` ✔️

-## Countributing
+## Contributing

 1. Register a bot on [discord's developer website](https://discord.com/developers/applications)
+2. Add the bot to a test guild that you don't care about.
-2. Create a fork of this repository and clone it
+3. Create a fork of this repository and clone it
-3. Create a `.env` files in the rosot of the repository, input the correct fields from `example.env`
+4. Create a `.env` file in the root of the repository, input the correct fields from `example.env`
-4. Run `yarn --frozen-lockfile` to install the required npm packages
+5. Run `yarn --frozen-lockfile` to install the required npm packages
-5. Run `yarn dev` to start the bot
+6. Run `yarn dev` to start the bot
-6. Make sure to create a bug report in the form of a feature request before submitting any PR's for big new features
+7. Make sure to create a bug report in the form of a feature request before submitting any PR's for new features to increase the chance of your PR getting accepted

 ## License